FixedDev/command-flow/README.md

 ## Known bugs or misbehaviours
 The next list are the known bugs that must be resolved at some point:
 - When using the FirstMatchPart in an ArgOrSub way(try to parse the arguments of the main command, if it fails try to parse the subcommand) with a main command with one  argument(or more) and a subcommand that is optional, called with an unexistent subcommand, the main command will be called with no arguments, making it fail.
+The actual solution is to set the command as optional with a default value